Some businesses think that proactive customer service is just a buzzword.

 These companies know their customers are always looking for new content to enjoy.

-It's why they both offer consistent, convenient, and personalised recommendations as part of their customer experience.
+It's why they both offer consistent, convenient, and personaliszed recommendations as part of their customer experience.

 In essence, they're solving customer issues even before they arise.